One negative experience is the reason 86 percent of consumers stop doing business with a company.

 The Importance of Consistent Customer Correspondence

 Consistency is closely associated with trust when it comes to brand loyalty.
 The goal of customer correspondence should be to build and foster trust in your brand.
-If your correspondence is consistent, it works even harder for you.
+If your business correspondence is consistent, it works even harder for you.

 When you’re consistent in your communication and your message, customers are more likely to trust your brand.
 When they trust your brand, not only are they more likely to purchase from you but a couple of things happen.